 Upcoming Volunteer Training Opportunities

 Volunteers will learn procedures, protocols, and shorebird-identification techniques in a classroom setting before heading into the field to learn real-world applications.
-Essential training for successful execution of ACBSP surveys.
+Essential training for successful execution of ALCBSP surveys. *LUNCH PROVIDED*

 Seasonal Volunteer Job Opportunities

-Volunteer Surveyors play a significant role in implementing the Audubon Coastal Bird Survey Program (ACBSP).
+Volunteer Surveyors play a significant role in implementing the Audubon Coastal Bird Survey Program (ALCBSP).
 This program was created in response to the Deepwater Horizon BP oil spill in 2010 to help scientists determine how sea-, shore-, and waterbirds were affected by the spill and to monitor their population numbers or densities over time.
-There are twelve survey locations across Mobile and Baldwin counties that require monitoring during the spring, fall and winter.
-Trained volunteers will walk these linear transects (typically one mile in length), and record all birds observed there, along with metadata on habitat conditions during the survey.
-Ideally, volunteers should come with a baseline knowledge of coastal birds, but will also have training opportunities and significant resources to help them be effective.
+There are 12 survey locations across Mobile and Baldwin counties that require monitoring during the spring, fall, and winter.
+Trained volunteers will walk these linear transects (typically one mile in length) and record all birds observed there, along with metadata on habitat conditions during the survey.
+Ideally, volunteers should come with a baseline knowledge of coastal birds but will also have training opportunities and significant resources to help them be effective.
 Volunteers should have the ability to walk at least two miles along the beach in the early morning hours while observing the birds and habitat surrounding them.